 Afterwards, ensure that children know the number they should have written, and discuss methods the children used to work out the answer.
-Allow any children to change their answers to the correct one by crossing out or rubbing out, to make sure they know the way to correct errors.
+Allow any children to change their answers by crossing out or rubbing out, to make sure they know the way to correct errors.

-Teacher: Find box b.
+Find box b.